ajorg/cros-updates/README.md

 # cros-updates
 Notify of Chrome OS Updates

-**Note:** Google broke this around 2pm Pacific on September 22, 2020 by removing the meta-data from the response.
-Back to log diving until I can figure out what they're doing now!
+**Update:** Google broke this around 2pm Pacific on September 22, 2020 by removing most of the meta-data from the response.
+I've temporarily moved this to using the Chrome OS version instead of the Chrome version.
+It doesn't tell the same story, but at least it works.

 ## Overview
 This project contains a module and AWS Lambda function that notifies me